 Whether or not our founding father was right about marriage being the foundation of happiness or misery, it’s true that marriage can provide a foundation for your auto insurance rates.

-If you’ve searched for an insurance quote recently, you know that insurance companies are curious about your marital status.
-There’s a complicated relationship between tying the knot and paying your annual premium, but here are four facts to help you understand the connection...and get the best deal.
+If you’ve searched for a car insurance quote, you know that insurance companies are curious about your marital status.
+Tying the knot and paying your premium are related.
+Here are four facts to help you understand the connection...and get the best deal.

 Fast, Free Auto Insurance Quotes